-57. The governmental interest in maintaining the integrity of an election also weighs in favor of extending notice and an opportunity to cure signature-related deficiencies and deficiencies related to mismatched voter information, as election integrity depends on counting all ballots that are cast legitimately.
-Further, extending notice and an opportunity to cure better serves any governmental interest in preventing fraud, because it allows qualified voters to confirm their identity rather than erroneously concluding that another individual has submitted their ballot.

-58. Any additional burden the government may incur would be minimal.
+- 63. The governmental interest in maintaining the integrity of an election also weighs in favor of extending notice and an opportunity to cure alleged signature-related deficiencies, as election integrity depends on counting all ballots that are cast legitimately.
+Further, extending notice and an opportunity to cure better serves any governmental interest in preventing fraud, because it allows qualified voters to confirm their identity rather than erroneously concluding that another individual has submitted their ballot. - 64.
+Any additional burden the government may incur would be minimal.
 Arkansas already maintains a notice process for absentee ballot applications that contain a mismatched signature, Ark.
 Code Ann. § 7-5-404(a)(2)(A)-(C), and the state allows voters who cast provisional ballots to remedy certain deficiencies in their ballots up to six days after the election.
 Ark.
 Const.
 Amendment 51§ 13(b)(5).
 The state therefore possesses the information necessary to provide notice to voters whose ballots contain a signature-related deficiency, and it would not be burdensome to expand the cure process available to voters whose ballots become provisional.
-Furthermore, state law already permits election officials to examine absentee ballot signatures up to fifteen days before the November 2020 election, or seven days before future elections, which would allow the state to provide notice and an opportunity to cure signature deficiencies before the election.
+Furthermore, state law already permits election officials to examine absentee ballot signatures up to seven days before elections, which would allow the state to provide notice and an opportunity to cure signature deficiencies before the election.